reslp/reproducibility-workshop/README.md

 # reproducibility-workshop
 This repository contains the materials for the Physalia course "Reproducibility in Bioinformatics".

-For a rendered version of the information in this reporistory go [here](https://reproducibility-workshop.readthedocs.io/en/latest/).
+For a rendered version of the information in this repository go [here](https://reproducibility-workshop.readthedocs.io/en/latest/).

 ## DOIs of workshops: